-What is Kapha?Kapha is characterized by growth of tissue.
+What is Kapha?Kapha dosha is characterized by growth of tissue.
 Hence it is anabolic.
-Kapha peopke to produce more mucus and fat, and retain more fluids.
-Kapha is the stable, relaxed dosha defined by Oily, Cold, Heavy, Dull, Gooey, Soft, and Stable qualities.
-Kapha tends to consolidate, solidify, and have denseness.
-Kapha people are great homemakers.
-Kapha is water and earth element.
-Kapha signs tend to be more white in color.
-Kapha's best senses are taste and smell.
+Kapha people tend to produce more mucus and fat, and retain more fluids.
+Kapha body type is the stable, relaxed dosha defined by Oily, Cold, Heavy, Dull, Gooey, Soft, and Stable qualities (gunas).
+Kapha dosha tends to consolidate, solidify, and is dense in nature.
+Kapha is composed of mostly water and earth element.
+Kapha signs tend to be more white in color have a heightened sense of taste and smell.
+Kapha body type tends towards square features and a denser build accompanying bright, big eyes and thick, luscious hair.

 Avoid These Foods